 Healthy Pumpkin Cookies

-These healthy pumpkin cookies are warmly spiced and melt in your mouth delicious!
+These healthy pumpkin cookies are warmly spiced and melt-in-your-mouth delicious!
 They are made with wholesome nutritious ingredients.
-This one bowl recipe takes only 20 minutes total.
-They are great for the fall, but delicious year round!
+This one-bowl recipe takes only 20 minutes in total.
+No need to chill the cookie dough.
+These cookies taste indulgent, but they are made with good-for-you ingredients.
+They are great for the fall season, but delicious all year long!

 Why You’ll Love This Recipe